stdlib-js/stdlib/FAQ.md

 1. Add support for 128-bit integers.
 128-bit integers (both signed and unsigned) are important for the following reasons:

    * __Cryptography__.
 128-bit integers are a common key size for [symmetric ciphers][symmetric-ciphers], and, importantly, 128-bit integers facilitate support for additional cryptographically secure pseudorandom number generators (CSPRNGs).
-   * [__Universally unique identifiers__][uuid].
-Universally unique identifiers (UUIDs) are stored as 128-bit values.
+   * __Universally unique identifiers__.
+Universally unique identifiers ([UUIDs][uuid]) are stored as 128-bit values.
-   * [__Arbitrary-precision arithmetic__][arbitrary-precision-arithmetic].
-Arbitrary-precision arithmetic is beneficial for high precision applications and in preventing overflow, computing fundamental mathematical constants, and evaluating precision errors in fixed-precision calculations.
+   * __Arbitrary-precision arithmetic__.
+[Arbitrary-precision arithmetic][arbitrary-precision-arithmetic] is beneficial for high precision applications and in preventing overflow, computing fundamental mathematical constants, and evaluating precision errors in fixed-precision calculations.

 1. Add support for large arrays.
 Arrays are currently limited to [`2**32-1`][ecma262-array-length] (approximately `4` billion) elements.
 Many applications will never reach this limit; however, as datasets continue to increase in size, the need for larger arrays will become more apparent.
 For example, consider a `100000 x 100000` dense matrix, which is not uncommon when working with sensor data and trying to find correlations.
 This matrix will have `10` billion elements.
 Given current length limitations, one cannot store this data contiguously in a plain JavaScript array, thus resulting in increased cache misses and decreased performance.